-3.11.
-The proportion of men and women at various levels in the business is disclosed in the Company's NGER's Report on its website www.qube.com.au.
-The proportion of women in the Company overall is 8% mostly in professional administrative roles although there are several women in management positions and 11 females in senior manager positions or above.
-It should be noted that women occupy 40% of professional and 43% of clerical and administrative roles.
-The Nomination and Remuneration Committee recognises that the Company is in an industry where its employees engaged in operations (waterfront, trucks, rail, etc.) including

-- those employees that have become senior managers have been traditionally male.
-The Committee is focused on ensuring there are no barriers for women in operational roles, senior management roles or on the Board. - 3.12.
-Consistent with Qube's Diversity Policy, during the year the Committee established a number of measurable objectives aimed at ensuring diversity through equal opportunity and nondiscriminatory practices.
+- 3.13.
+The proportion of men and women at various levels in the business is disclosed in the Company's 2017 Workplace Gender Equality Act (WGEA) Report available on Qube's website at: www.qube.com.au/investors/reports-and-presentations.
+The report notes that: - a.
+The proportion of women in the Company overall increased from the prior reporting period to 8.5%.
+Women occupy 40% of professional and 43% of clerical and administrative roles.
+While women are employed mostly in professional administrative roles although there are a number of women in management positions.
+As at the end of the Reporting Period, there were 27 manager level positions (or above) and five senior managers; - b.
+The number of females promoted within the business increased from 7.7% in FY16 to 17.3% in FY17.
+There was an increase in women promoted in management roles from 5.6% to 7.7%; and - c.
+The number of females returning to work after utilising parental leave increased from 71.4% in FY16 to 80% in FY17. - 3.14.
+The Nomination and Remuneration Committee recognises that the Company is in an industry where its employees engaged in operations (waterfront, trucks, rail, etc.) including those employees that have become senior managers have been traditionally male.
+The Committee is focused on ensuring there are no barriers for women in operational roles, as well as senior management roles and the Board. - 3.15.
+To this end, during the Reporting Period, Qube became a Diamond sponsor of the 'Wayfinder' initiative, a diversity and inclusion program which aims to increase the number of women in supply chain and logistics education, training, jobs and careers.
+It also seeks to encourage employers to consider their retention and succession strategies so they address the specific needs of women in their organisations. - 3.16.
+Consistent with Qube's Diversity Policy, during the year the Committee reviewed previously established measurable objectives to ensure continuing implementation of equal opportunity and non-discriminatory practices.